Mathias’ enchanted words reverberated through the glass like a cascade, spreading the spell through the warehouse as a wave of blue light.

 No sooner did he exit the warehouse did fires erupt from behind him, the flames consuming the walls and starting to spread outside.
 Shroud reached the fence before his arm began to give out, reaching the ground and releasing his hold on Perse’s friend.

 “What kind of cop keeps keys on the armrest?”
-Shroud mocked, hearing the sound of siren.
+Shroud mocked, hearing the sound of sirens.

 “The kind who makes quick getaways.”
 She opened the door and took the driver’s seat.
 “Get in,” she ordered, her fear replaced with irritation.